isDanielWang/isdanielwang.github.io/_pages/about.md

 ---
 permalink: /
-excerpt: "About me"
+excerpt: "About me 🙋🏼‍♂️"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently a master student at [City University of Hong Kong](https://www.cityu.edu.hk/)  My research interests include Meta-learning, Natural Language Processing and Applied machine learning.
+I am Shixiang WANG,  a master student at [City University of Hong Kong](https://www.cityu.edu.hk/)  My research interests include Meta-learning, Natural Language Processing and Applied machine learning.

-I laid a solid foundation in meta-learning in doing my master research project, supervised by Dr. [Ying WEI](https://scholars.cityu.edu.hk/en/persons/ying-wei(ae416bf0-2939-4f54-b392-841ea9426378).html)).
+I laid a solid foundation in meta-learning in doing my master research project, supervised by Dr. [Ying WEI](https://scholars.cityu.edu.hk/en/persons/ying-wei(ae416bf0-2939-4f54-b392-841ea9426378).html).
 I also spent wonderful time doing research with CityU NLP group under the supervision of Dr. [Linqi SONG](https://scholars.cityu.edu.hk/en/persons/linqi-song(a665d7a3-8847-404d-a56a-2b10b470327c).html), studying the Question Generation and Dialouge System.
-Previously, I interned at Cambricon as an algorithm researcher and JD.com as an SDE.
+Previously, I interned at [Cambricon](https://cambricon.com/) as an algorithm researcher and [JD.com](https://corporate.jd.com/) as an SDE.

 <strong><font color=red>I am looking for a Ph.D. position starting from 2023 Spring/Fall!
 I am passionate about NLP, Meta-learning and Machine Learning.
 If you have any helpful information, please contact me!
 Thank you very much!</font></strong>